philadams-zz/philadams.net/src/quotes.md

 -
 > The unexamined life is not worth living. _Socrates_

 -
+> Buy the ticket take the ride. _Hunter S. Thompson_

+-
 > To attain knowledge, add things every day.
 To attain wisdom, subtract